nwabear/omega-bot/README.md

 Usage:

 To run this discord bot, simply go to the releases page, download the most recent version, and execute it while passing the bot's token in the arguements.

+NOTICE:

+This project is outdated, and if any further changes are made, it will be a complete rewrite of the bot, due to the current poor structure of the application as a whole.